 Oklahoma repealed its franchise tax through legislative action in 2023, marking a significant shift in the state's business taxation approach.

 By scrapping the franchise tax, the state simplified its tax structure and reduced paperwork for businesses, particularly those operating in multiple states.
-Oklahoma’s lack of franchise tax contrasts with states like Delaware, Texas, or Illinois, where companies continue to navigate the complexities of the franchise tax model.
+Oklahoma’s lack of franchise tax contrasts with states like Delaware, Texas, and Illinois, where companies continue to navigate the complexities of the franchise tax model.

 Although Oklahoma eliminated its franchise tax in 2023, businesses will have to pay any taxes owed for 2023 or prior.
 The deadline to align franchise and corporate income tax filing periods has passed, so you’ll need to contact the Secretary of State if you think you still owe.